top of page

 Undergraduate research assistant (Summer 2022-Spring 2024)

-Adriana graduated with a BS in both Biology and Microbiology.
-She worked on a project investigating symbiotic pesticide degradation in the bug-Caballeronia symbiosis, and conducted her final research project on symbiotic pesticide detoxification by the Colorado potato beetle's gut microbiome.
-Adriana will start as a PhD student at UT Dallas in Fall 2024.
+Adriana worked with Aly Blanton on a project investigating symbiotic pesticide degradation in the bug-Caballeronia symbiosis, and conducted her final research project on symbiotic pesticide detoxification by the Colorado potato beetle's gut microbiome.
+She is currently a PhD student at UT Dallas.

 Kaisy Martinez.png